ikkerens/ikeapack/README.md

 * Compression blocks are stored using deflate (level 9) with a uint32 prefixing the size of the compressed data blob

 #### Note about int/uint
-The types `int` and `uint` will be treated as `int64` and `uint64` respectively, as their actual sizes are dependant on the compiler architecture used.
-However, they are not recommended as the receiving end may not fit storing 64 bits in their int type, thus overflowing.
+The types `int` and `uint` are not supported because their actual sizes depend on the compiler architecture.
+Instead, be explicit and use int32/int64/uint32/uint64.

 ## Include in your project
 ```go